Consuming Cabbage During Pregnancy

 Nutritional Value of Cabbage

-Cabbage is a low calorie, fibre-rich vegetable.
-This leafy ball is loaded with nutrients which are essential for your body, such as:
+Cabbage is a low-calorie, fibre-rich vegetable.
+This leafy ball is loaded with nutrients which are essential for your body.
+Here are the nutrients present in per 100g of cabbage:

 Health Benefits of Eating Cabbage While Pregnant